LGBTQ history in Singapore: 1980s

-The 1990s
+1990s

 The expansion of gay spaces in the 1980s were curbed to some degree in the 1990s.
 Singapore's rapid economic growth had been attributed by its leaders to 'Asian values'.
 The promotion of these ideas by Singaporean leaders fostered a climate of social conservatism.
 Against this backdrop, gays were perceived as a threat to Asian values and a sign of the emergence of decadent Western liberalism and individualism.
 Complaints made by the public about public cruising led to police entrapment raids.
 Youthful and attractive undercover cops would pose as gay cruisers.
 The moment they were fondled by their targets, the latter would be arrested for outrage of modesty.
 Their names and occasionally mugshots were published in the press to humiliate them.

 The most publicised case occurred in a forested grove near Tanjong Rhu's Fort Road Beach in November 1993.
 Amongst the 12 men arrested was a Singapore Broadcasting Corporation producer.
 All were punished with three strokes of the cane and prison sentences ranging from 2 to 6 months.
 In protest, performance artist Josef Ng staged a work on New Year's Eve, 1993, as part of which he snipped off his pubic hair while his back was turned to the audience.
 This provoked a severe government reprisal in the form of a ban on all performance art, one that held sway until 2004.
 Ng was also charged in court for committing an obscene act in public.

 Gay discos also experienced occasional police raids, the most well-known of which occurred at Rascals on 30 May 1993, where policemen shouted rudely at patrons.
 A gay lawyer who was present later enlisted the support of 21 other gay professionals in writing a letter of complaint to the Chief of Police.
 To their surprise, they received an apology.
 This was the last documented case of police harassment at gay discos for many years to come.

 The local media, especially the daily tabloid The New Paper, began to sensationalise homosexual activities with attention-grabbing headlines like 'Pool Perverts on the Loose' and 'Gays surface again at East Coast beach'.
 In 1992, the Censorship Review Committee recommended that 'materials encouraging homosexuality should continue to be disallowed.'
-In 1996, I-S Magazine's publishing license was suspended for one issue because of gay content appearing in the personal ads section.
+In 1996, I-S Magazine's publishing licence was suspended for one issue because of gay content appearing in the personal ads section.